mayeranalytics/pySX127x/README.md

 # Roadmap

-**pySX127x** is still in the development phase.
-The current version is 0.1.

 95% of functions for the Sx127x LoRa capabilities are implemented.
 Functions will be added when necessary.
 The test coverage is rather low but we intend to change that soon.